A staggered semi-implicit hybrid FV/FE projection method for weakly compressible flows: Numerical discretization

 \section{Numerical discretization}

-The numerical discretization of the complete system is performed by extending the projection method first put forward in \cite{BFSV14}.
-The methodology proposed decouples the computation of the linear momentum density (from now on, the \textit{conservative velocity}) and the pressure perturbation.
-At each time step, equation \eqref{eq:systemlmn_momentum} is solved with a finite volume method (FVM) and so an approximation of $\mathbf{w}_{\mathbf{u}}$ is obtained.
-Next, the projection step is applied to system \eqref{eq:systemlmn_mass}-\eqref{eq:systemlmn_momentum}.
-The pressure correction is provided by a piecewise linear finite element method (FEM).
-In the post-projection step, an approximation of $\mathbf{w}_{\mathbf{u}}$ satisfying the divergence condition, \eqref{eq:systemlmn_mass}, is obtained.
+The numerical discretization of the complete system, \eqref{eq:mass2}-\eqref{eq:pressure2}, is performed by extending the projection method put forward in \cite{BFSV14} and \cite{BFTVC17}.
+The proposed methodology decouples the computation of the linear momentum and the pressure.
+Regarding the numerical scheme, finite volume methods are used for the approximation of the { transport-diffusion} equations, whereas finite elements are employed to solve the pressure system.

+To derive our numerical method, we consider the following semi-discretization of the governing PDE system, where first time is discretized, while all spatial operators are still kept continuous.
+Only later, the spatial discretization will be performed with appropriate discrete operators and methods, namely FV methods for the transport-diffusion terms and continuous FE method for the resulting semi-discrete pressure equation.